-Partly, this knowledge does not exist in the academic area or is not easily acessible: both research and practice in the field of Early Childhood Development are dominated by women, and research about barriers to fathers involvement has often not made it into the mainstream publications.
+Partly, this knowledge does not exist in the academic area or is not easily accessible: both research and practice in the field of Early Childhood Development are dominated by women, and research about barriers to fathers involvement has often not made it into the mainstream publications.

 Documentation about successful practical concepts of father involvement is especially rare.
 The academic sector at present cannot provide the answers for the question ‘how’, only for the ‘why’.

 To the other part, institutions at present are unable to create this knowledge by themselves such as by involving men in the delivery of their services.
 Involving men would lead to relevant feedback and, if properly addressed, improved policy and practice which would result in more inclusive service delivery.

 However, as involving men in the first place, even a very small number, has proven to be a major stumbling block, this process cannot be set in motion.

 The Father&Child Trust is offering itself as an interim provider of father input in this situation – something I describe as a ‘Rent-a-Dad’ approach.